 Links are one of the most important SEO ranking factors.
 There are three kinds of links to think about:

 - Backlinks/external links: These are links pointing to your site from other websites.

 - Outbound links: Links to other websites from your site

 - Internal links: This involves linking to a page on your website

-The first two tell search engines a lot about the quality, value, and reputation of your content.
-High-quality links (from/to reputable and authoritative websites) can improve rankings while low-quality, spammy links will hurt your rankings.
+The first two tell search engines a lot about your content’s quality, value, and reputation.
+High-quality links (from/to reputable and authoritative websites) can improve rankings, while low-quality, spammy links will hurt your rankings.
 The latter helps search engines understand the relevance of your content.
 Linking your content to another authoritative page on your site will help boost the second page’s search engine ranking.
-Try to use reasonable links and add a descriptive anchor text that better describes what the link is about.
+Try to use reasonable links and add a descriptive anchor text that describes what the link is about.

-Content is what users come to see in the first place, and thus is an extremely important SEO ranking factor.
+Content is what users come to see first and thus is a significant SEO ranking factor.
 Content can take different formats, including text, video, or even image.
 But what is good content?